eagle-ai/eagle-ai.github.io/tutorial-topologymanagement.md

 ---
 *Since Apache Eagle 0.4.0-incubating.
 Apache Eagle (incubating) will be called Eagle in the following.*

 > Application manager aims to manage applications on EAGLE UI.
 Users can easily start/start topologies remotely or locally without any shell commands.
-At the same, it should be capable to sync the latest status of topologies on the execution platform (e.g., storm cluster).
+At the same, it should be capable to sync the latest status of topologies on the execution platform (e.g., Storm[^STORM] cluster).

 This tutorial will go through all parts of application manager and then give an example to use it.